 - Wash the eggplant with the baking soda and apple cider vinegar in order to remove toxins and pesticides.
 Rinse well with water.

-- Cut the eggplant into thin sheets (at least one centimeter thick) without removing the skin.
+- Cut the eggplant into thin sheets (at least a quarter inch thick) without removing the skin.

 - Add the sheets to the pitcher along with the water and lemon juice.